Logan Kelly

 That's what runtime governance is for.

 How Waxell handles this: Waxell's Content policy type includes pre-execution PII detection on both user inputs and tool call responses — regex, NER, and configurable classification — with redact, mask, halt, or allow-with-audit-flag response actions.
+The Signal & Domain layer controls what data flows from your external systems into the agent's context window, applying data minimization at retrieval so agents receive task-relevant fields rather than full records.
 Every detection event is logged with the data flagged, the policy applied, and the outcome, giving you the audit trail that compliance actually requires.
 Deployed as a layer over your existing agents, no rewrites needed.
-Learn more →
+Request early access →

 Frequently Asked Questions